montilab/pipeliner/docs/source/pipeline-structure.rst

 .. toctree::
    :maxdepth: 3
-   :caption: Conten
+   :caption: Content

 The file paths for all data fed to a pipeline are specified in the configuration file.
-To ease the development process, Pipeline provides toy datasets for each of the pipelines.
+To ease the development process, Pipeline includeds toy datasets for each of the pipelines.
 This example will cover the RNA-seq pipeline.

 .. note:: Data for this pipeline is located in **pipelines/toy_data/rna-seq**